Rosito Andaya and his Far Eastern University Dynasty

 Coaching Early Days

 So he decided to switch to coaching.
-Starting as an assistant coach, he eventually became the head coach by 1968.
+Starting as an assistant coach, he eventually became the head coach in 1968.

 He turned FEU into a powerhouse ending the 5-year reign of the University of the Philippines.
 UP was Coached by the highly renowned Veteran coach of the time Ruperto Evangelista who we will write about later.